Panopto/python-soap/readme.rst

 # python-soap

-a python 2 soap Panopto API client that wraps the zeep library for the heavy lifting
+a python 3 soap Panopto API client that wraps the zeep library for the heavy lifting

 THIS REPOSITORY IS UNSUPPORTED
 -----------------------------
 This repository is provided as-is for general developer guidance.

 The Panopto team does not support this repository.

+To use the examples, move them and the contents of src to the same directory.

 License
 -------